mde/ejs/tutorial.md

 ### Conclusion

-At this point you should have a working To Do List app!
+At this point you should have a working To-Do List app!

 If you want to explore a little more, here are some other things you could do: